Public Defence Service to consult staff on proposed changes

-See the latest official media releases published by the Ministry from 2018.
+See the latest official media releases published by the Ministry.
 If you can't find what you're looking for here, try our news section or media release archive.

-The Ministry has today published its latest data on criminal charges and convictions for the year ending December 2020.
+The Ministry of Justice has published its most recent official statistics on criminal convictions and sentencing for the financial year ending 30 June 2025.

 The Social Wellbeing and Perceptions of the Criminal Justice System report draws results from the New Zealand Crime and Victims Survey 2019